HollyMccoy/CSE_project/README.md

 ![classes](https://user-images.githubusercontent.com/57106938/115637444-28730c80-a2de-11eb-8426-2e9809e959b0.png)

 NOTE: Everytime the terminal is restarted, the TLS block will need to be set.
 This command can be found in the commandline folder.

-The collect_quiet_room.py program is a script that will collect quiet audio of your specific environment so that the model classifies your room as quiet when no sounds are being made.

 If more datasets are needed, the augment_data.py script can be used to modify existing wav files to increase the noise levels, shift time, increase or decrease the pitch, and/or speed up or slow down the audio.